Kansas Secure and Fair Elections (SAFE ) Act

 - U.S. Military ID

-- Employee Badge or identification document issued by a goverment office
+- Employee Badge or identification document issued by a government office

 - Concealed carry of handgun license issued by Kansas or by another state